h7ml/nakoruru/README.md

 - User-friendly and efficient interface for managing data
 - Utilizes Antd and React 18 for a modern and sleek UI
-- Makes use of Recoil for streamlined and organized state management
+- Makes use of zustand for streamlined and organized state management
 - Highly customizable and easily adaptable to suit individual needs

 ## Installation